 If you are interested in learning to machine knit, but do not know where to start, then this blog is for you.
 My experience is currently focused on the use of Knitmaster knitting machines, but much of the information is of value for other types of knitting machine.

 Through my posts, I aim to produce a simple guide that takes you step-by-step through the process of getting your machine, getting yarn, cleaning your machine, learning the basic knitting techniques, and starting to create basic garments.

 Topics will be covered in my blog posts and for easy access I have included a Contents page where you can find easily find a list of posts divided into sections.
 The first posts will be all related to Getting Started.

 I am using a Knitmaster standard gauge machine with punch-card (MOD 700) for my learning practice.
+(Update: Also using a Knitmaster standard gauge electronic which I have just got working).
 If you have a different machine you may still find a lot of the general information of value.
 I do include information about other machines whenever I can.

 I do hope that you find the information on this website useful.
 If I have missed something, please ask me in the comments section.
 I will try to keep links up-to-date, but if you find one that does not work, please tell me so that I can check it out.